Virtual Key Pairing and Installation Issues

 - Reinstall the Tesla app - Uninstall and reinstall the official Tesla app

-- Try a different browser - Some browsers like Samsung Internet may not properly open apps from web links; Chrome on Android is known to work reliably
+- Try a different mobile browser - Some browsers like Samsung Internet may not properly open apps from web links; Chrome on Android is known to work reliably

 Do I need the virtual key for older Tesla vehicles?